jake-jake-jake/historical_ciphers/README.md

 At the moment there are classes implemented for Caesar, Transposition, and Affine ciphers.
 More to come.

-This library draws heavily from Al Sweigert's book <i>Hacking Secret Ciphers with Pyton</i>.
+This library draws heavily from Al Sweigart's book <i>Hacking Secret Ciphers with Pyton</i>.

 # Unit Testing
 I've started building a comprehensive unit test script, for kicks.
 But,